dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 I'm sending the backup report log to dropbox and kicking everything off at 2am.

+The backupninka config files are *extremely* well commented, explaining what everything does in great detail.
+The best way to learn how to configure it is just to read the config files.
+It also installs some thoroughly commented example backup jobs - one of each type - into ``/usr/share/doc/backupninja/examples/`` which you can use as the basis for your backup jobs.

-Now we'll setup each of the backup jobs we want to run, by adding a simple text config file to the ``/etc/backups.d`` folder.
+Now we'll setup each of the backup jobs we want to run, by adding a simple text config file to the ``/etc/backups.d`` folder for each job.
 These are executed in alphanumeric order, so I suggest you create them like this:

 .. image:: /static/images/posts/comprehensive-linux-backups-with-etckeeper-backupninja/backupninja-etc-backupsd-files.png